List of Onegai My Melody characters: Human characters

-A famous violinist and teen heartthrob, Keichii's violin playing supplies Kuromi's Melody Key with Dark Power in the first series being the apparent chosen of the Melody Bow.
-Though very popular around girls he is often secretly agitated or indifferent to ladies.
-He joins Kuromi's side to unleash the Dark Power seemingly out of boredom but soon is the de facto leader of Kuromi's group.
-He is not above subterfuge to further his goals and keep the knowledge he is working with My Melody's enemies a secret from the heroes though he interacts with them freely.
-In ~Kurukuru Shuffle!~, he transforms into Usamimi Kamen with My Melody's magic.
-Forced to become My Melo's super hero due to his actions in the first season, he absolutely hates becoming Usamimi Kamen, as he is often apathetic and unenergetic when My Melo summons him.
-He also has a butler called Sebastian.

 Keiichi's younger brother who comes home after several years in a Japanese school for boys at London.
 Appears in ~Kurukuru Shuffle!~ and replaces his brother as Kuromi's source for the Dark Power.
 Jun has a crush on Uta but is rejected several times.
 He is constantly taunting his older brother, making Keiichi direct his anger at Jun.
 This causes Jun to become very depressed and angry, which results in the Dar-chan taking over his conscious.
 Jun plays the electric guitar and is always seen carrying it.
 He also has a butler, Sebastan, who is Sebastian's younger brother.

 A tomboyish red-haired girl who has been one of Uta's friends since elementary school.
 She is athletic and has a fear of cute things.
 She is very good friends with Kakeru.
 Whenever Kuromi and Baku created chaos, she would often kick them out of the vicinity.
 She has a frog named Kojiro.
 Whenever My Melo comes near or talks to her, she would often freak out in the same way another person would if they came in contact with a rat or a spider.

 Uta's best friend since kindergarten who has short navy blue hair in a braid and big dark eyes.
 Loves happy, dramatic and romantic things.
 She is often seen reciting poems she has written (which others do not like) and she also likes to draw.
 Miki also has a crush on Keiichi Hiiragi but is fine just cheering Uta on when it comes to their relationship.
 She is also Piano's human best friend.